npm package discovery and stats viewer.

 npm version

-It assists in multiple ways, including creating a new project with your preferred package manager, initializing your preferred settings after creating the project and scaffolding services or models.
+It assists you in multiple ways, including creating a new project with your preferred package manager, initializing your preferred settings after creating the project, and scaffolding services or models.

-For example, if you run the spfxappdev new command, the yo @microsoft/sharepoint command is automatically invoked and your configured package manager is passed as option.
-If the project is already created, you can run the spfxappdev init command.
+For example, if you run the spfxappdev new command, the yo @microsoft/sharepoint command is automatically invoked, and your configured package manager is passed as an option.
+If the project has already been created, you can run the spfxappdev init command.
 This command will register some gulp tasks or modify your SharePoint Framework solution to use alias paths instead of relative paths.

-You can configure the CLI the way you need it.
-A kind of "my own SPFx generator for each project".
-Not everything is configurable yet, but the CLi will be further developed.
-And yes, I have to admit the rules and settings match my typical settings and configurations.
-But since I didn't want to keep doing the same steps for every project, I decided to develop this CLI to make my life easier.
-Maybe you like my CLI too.
-I am also open for improvement suggestions.
+You can configure the CLI the way you need it — think of it as "my own SPFx generator for each project."
+Not everything is configurable yet, but the CLI is continuously being developed.
+I admit that the default rules and settings match my personal preferences, but since I wanted to avoid repeating the same setup steps for every project, I created this CLI to make my life easier.
+I hope you find it useful too!
+I am always open to suggestions for improvement.
 Read more about my tips on how to configure an SPFx project after it is created.
 This CLI is based on or modifies the project as described here

 Content: